 Garlic Flavored Sweet Potato Fries:

 This recipe is a slightly modified version from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Estheticain specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Try these garlic flavored sweet potato fries today!

 Garlic Sweet Potato Fries

 - 1 large sweet potato

 - 2 tsps of grass-fed butter or coconut oil